- Resume Preparation

-You are not required to put your GPA and class rank on your resume; however, if you are in the top 1/3 of the class, it is to your advantage to include this information.
-Class rank provides employers with insight as to how your academic performance compares to others in your class.
-If you choose to include GPA and class rank, you must use the exact GPA and class rank calculated by the registrar's office.
+You MUST INCLUDE your GPA and class rank on your Fall Recruiting resume.
+You must use the exact GPA and class rank calculated by the registrar's office.
 Do not try to determine your own GPA and class rank.
 Use your GPA and class rank as of the completion of the Spring 2014 term.

 You must not compute your GPA to include your Summer 2014 grades.
 If you wish to indicate your Summer 2014 GPA on your resume, you must do so on a separate line.